gollum18/senslify-web/README.md

 Welcome to Senslify.
 Senslify is a web visualization tool for dislaying archived and live sensor data in real-time.
 Senslify makes extensive use of asynchronous programming as well as modern advancements in web streaming to provide a modern approach to sensor visualization.

 ## Dependencies
-Senslifes server is written in pure Python3 and has the following dependencies.
+Senslifies server is written in pure Python3 and has the following dependencies.
 + [aiodns](https://pypi.org/project/aiodns/)
 + [aiohttp](https://pypi.org/project/aiohttp/)
 + [aiohttp-jinja2](https://pypi.org/project/aiohttp-jinja2/)